kjetilho/rl-bareos/README.md

 __`compression`__: What compression algorithm to use.
 To disable compression, set to `false`.
 Default: "GZIP"

+__`sparse`__: Whether to store information about the holes in sparse files or just store the holes as plain NUL bytes.
+Default: true

 __`onefs`__: Whether to recurse into mount points.
 Default: false (do not recurse).